anantha1999/SpatialhadoopCapstone/README.md

-**Changes have been made in this repo to integrate GPU as part of College project**
+**Changes have been made in this repo to integrate GPU with the closest pair operation as part of College project**

 Team members -
 1) Anantharam R U